About Spark Videotrucks

 First Digital LED Displays

 The Expo body platform grew to accommodate 8′ wide outdoor LED displays.
-P8 and P6 were the two levels of quality offered.
+Two quality levels were offered: P8 and P6.
 The 8′ body was branded Expo XL.

 2015